BMscis/reach-tutorial/Documentation/Tutorial/REACHTUTORIAL.md

 # NFT AUCTION
 In this tutorial, we will deploy a reach contract that will be imported from the frontend (javascript).
 :large_orange_diamond:
-1. :large_orange_diamond: A `Creator` will initialize the contract and provide three variables:
+1. A `Creator` will initialize the contract and provide three variables:

     - An NFT Token.
     - An initial bid.